30 Brilliant Large Group Games and Workshop Activities

 Spy

 Start by getting all the players to stand in a circle.
 Tell them they are all spies, and that the aim of the game is not to be caught by the spy catcher.
-Ask them to silently choose one other player who they believe is the spy catcher and to select one other person who will be their bodyguard.
+Ask them to silently guess who they believe is the spy catcher and to select one other person who will be their bodyguard.
 Do this without telling anyone!
 Next, ask participants to run around and try and position themselves so that their chosen bodyguard is between them and the spy catcher.

 Human Machine